Omori (video game): Development and release

 A Kickstarter campaign was launched in 2014, and was successfully funded within one day, with an initial projected release date of May 2015.
 A Nintendo 3DS port was promised as a stretch goal, but ultimately never came to fruition due to the discontinuation of the console.
 Backers were instead offered a Nintendo Switch port.
 To aid the game's creation, Omocat hired several additional team members, including an RPG Maker expert, but still had a goal of keeping the team size small.
 Initially, they enlisted their musician friends Space Boyfriend and Slime Girls to help with the soundtrack; after being inspired by Bo En's "My Time" and coming up with the idea of hidden music tracks, they contacted him as well.

+Many of Omori's environments were inspired by dreams that Omocat had when they were younger.
+The imaginary world of Headspace was based on lucid dreaming, and to instil a dreamlike tone, concepts for were devised as it was created.
+Initially, Headspace was envisioned as a crayon-like world with more experimental gameplay, but this was scrapped due to difficulty designing, testing and programming such a setting.
+Eventually, Omocat utilized a more unconventional design along these lines for "Black Space".

 As development continued, the team had to change their version of the RPG Maker engine, using this opportunity to refine the game's visual style, story, and gameplay.
 After crowdfunding money was exhausted, they relied on merchandise sales to continue development.
-The game would be delayed into 2019 and early 2020, but would again miss both targets.
+Omocat stated that they eventually took a role as lead programmer, sometimes working up to 20 hours a day to ensure the game's release.
+The game would be delayed into 2019 and early 2020, but would again miss both targets; significant parts of the finale were only implemented months before its release date.